-The buildings were intended to serve a specific purpose for a life span of not more than twenty years.
+Su Murdoch Historical Consulting wrote in their 2002 heritage research report on the No. 10 Building that "the buildings were intended to serve a specific purpose for a life span of not more than twenty years."
 Both are of frame construction and primarily clad in wood shingle siding and painted dark green, and have undergone some restoration work.
+The original cladding was cedar shingles on both buildings.
 The north building (the former Canteen Building) is clad in the original cedar shingles and the south building (the former Stores Building) is currently clad in wood clapboard.
-Both buildings have modest entryways.
+Both buildings have modest entryways and feature asphalt shingles on the roofs.
 The former Stores building features a large door that is a later addition on the west elevation where tanks enter and exit the building.